- Which file types are allowed on import?

 For point columns, the format should be: POINT (long lat)

 URLs support three different input formats.
 Only three URL schemes are acceptable: FTP, HTTP, and HTTPS.
 We use a custom regular expression to validate URLs.
 It should accept just about anything that you throw at it, but there's always a chance that it's missed something.
 Please note that since underscores are invalid characters in DNS records, we do not accept underscores.
 Also, note that only one URL can be entered in a cell.

 - Tyler (http://www.tylertech.com)

 Valid true values:

-Which data types are available after import?
+Legacy data types that are no longer available

 - Accepted file formats: .jpg, .png, .gif